mluzum/Isobar-Sampler/README.md

 ## 3. Usage with T<sub>R</sub>ENTo

 These nuclear configurations can be used within T<sub>R</sub>ENTo to generate initial conditions.
+However, a  modified version of Trento (to be released in the future) is necessary to properly synchronize fluctuations across corresponding nuclei.

 The syntax is as follows:

-`trento isobar.hdf isobar.hdf --random-seed random_seed [...]`
+`trento isobar.hdf isobar.hdf --random-seed random_seed --b-max b_max [...]`

-where the random seed should be specified for the different isobars so T<sub>R</sub>ENTo picks corresponding configurations and applies the same random rotation.
+where the random seed should be specified for the different isobars so T<sub>R</sub>ENTo picks corresponding configurations and applies the same random elements (impact parameter, rotations, gamma fluctautions, etc.).
+The maximum impact parameter must be fixed by hand as well, otherwise it will vary with the nuclei.